suzushin7/chomoji-count/README.md

 ### Overview

 "Chomoji Count" is a simple bookmarklet that counts the number of characters in selected text on web pages in real-time.
-After selecting text, a popup appears in the bottom right corner of the screen displaying three different character counts.
+After selecting text, a popup appears below the mouse cursor displaying two different character counts.

 ### Features

 - Automatically counts characters as soon as text is selected
-- Displays three types of counts:
+- Displays two types of counts:
-  - Text only: Pure character count excluding spaces and line breaks
+  - Character count: Number of characters excluding line breaks
-  - +Line breaks: Character count including line breaks but excluding spaces
+  - +Line breaks: Total number of characters including line breaks
-  - +Line breaks+Spaces: Total count including all characters, line breaks, and spaces
-- HTML tags are automatically removed, ensuring accurate counts for any content on web pages
-- Once activated, it automatically displays counts for subsequent text selections
+- Popup automatically hides when text selection is cleared
+- Appears below the mouse cursor for easy viewing

 ### Installation